stevespringett/vulndb-data-mirror/README.md

 by the [OWASP Dependency-Check] and [OWASP Dependency-Track] ecosystem.

 The VulnDB service utilizes a paginated REST API that must be walked for each type of feed.
-Due the large data-set the service provides, it may take an hour or more to mirror the contents.
+Due to the large data-set the service provides, it may take an hour or more to mirror the contents.
-Because of the performance impact due to this design, a separate mirroring utility is favorable instead of introducing VulnDB mirroring functionality in Dependency-Check or Dependency-Track.
+Because of the performance impact due to this design, a separate mirroring utility is favorable instead of native VulnDB mirroring support in Dependency-Check or Dependency-Track.
 VulnDB Data Mirror serves this purpose.

 For best results, use vulndb-data-mirror with cron or another scheduler to keep the mirrored data fresh.